 So what makes a liberated company?

 First of all, these companies focus on the “why” and not the “how” of work.
-Once people understand why the company is in business, they can figure how to the work by themselves.
+Once people understand why the company is in business, they can figure how to do the work by themselves.
 Those closest to the situation are those who understand it best.
 Executives and managers have to understand this and remove any barriers to getting work done or coming up with innovative ideas.
 These types of companies have many fewer rules and most are built on the assumption that people want to do a good job.
 They are also largely egalitarian, with limited hierarchy.

 The problem of “how to soothe relations between managers and subordinates to reduce “stress” becomes “how to transform the hierarchical relationship into one between equals in order to eliminate stress.” —Freedom Inc.